-AP source: MLB, players agree to expand playoffs to 16 teams
+MLB, players agree to expand playoffs to 16 teams

-NEW YORK (AP) — Major League Baseball and the players’ union agreed Thursday to expand the playoffs from 10 teams to 16 for the pandemic-delayed season, a person familiar with the deal said, a decision that makes it likely teams with losing records will reach the postseason.
+NEW YORK (AP) — Major League Baseball and the players’ union agreed Thursday to expand the playoffs from 10 teams to 16 for the pandemic-delayed season, a decision that makes it likely teams with losing records will reach the postseason.

-The agreement was reached hours before the season opener between the New York Yankees and World Series champion Washington Nationals, according to the person who spoke to The Associated Press on condition of anonymity because the agreement was subject to owner approval.
+The agreement was reached hours before the season opener between the New York Yankees and World Series champion Washington Nationals.
+The deal applied only for 2020.

-Sixteen of the 30 teams will advance to a best-of-three first round.
+Sixteen of the 30 teams will advance to a best-of-three first round: the first- and second-place teams in every division and the next two clubs by winning percentage in each league.
 Those winners move on to the best-of-five Division Series, where the usual format resumes.
 The final four teams are in best-of-seven League Championship Series, and the pennant winners meet in the best-of-seven World Series.

-As part of the deal, MLB agreed to guarantee a postseason pool that would be $50 million if the entire postseason is played.
-The postseason pool usually comprises ticket money from the postseason, but baseball anticipates playing the entire year in empty ballparks due to the coronavirus.

 “It’s such a unique season, why not try a little something different and make it as exciting as possible,” said Colorado shortstop Trevor Story, whose team has never won a World Series title.
 “I know it’s going to be such a sprint with the 60-game season; adding more playoff teams will just add to the fire and the excitement and the fandom around the game.
 Anything can happen in a 60-game season.
 I’m all for it.”